-Section 10(2)/(2A) Conditions for Opting to Pay Tax under Composition Scheme a person opting for composition scheme shall not be entitled to make any supply of non-GST goods and services. - (ii) Restricted from affecting inter-State outward supplies: The taxable person should not affect any inter-State outward supplies.
+Section 10(2)/(2A) Conditions for Opting to Pay Tax under Composition Scheme

+- (i) Restricted from making supply of goods or services which are not liable to GST: Certain goods and services are not liable to GST, e.g. petroleum, alcohol for human consumption, etc. a person opting for composition scheme shall not be entitled to make any supply of non-GST goods and services. - (ii) Restricted from affecting inter-State outward supplies: The taxable person should not affect any inter-State outward supplies.
 This means that even stock transfers to branches outside the State would not be permitted.
-However, insofar as it relates to inter-State inward procurements/receipts, there is no restriction. - (iii) Restricted from making supplies through an e-commerce operator: A person opting for composition scheme is not allowed to affect any supply of goods or services through an ecommerce portal, unless such portal is owned by the same person. - (iv) Restriction on manufacture of notified goods: The person opting for the scheme should not be a manufacturer of certain goods as are notified in this regard.
+However, insofar as it relates to inter-State inward procurements/receipts, there is no restriction. - (iii) Restricted from making supplies through an e-commerce operator: A person opting for composition scheme is not allowed to affect any supply of services through an ecommerce portal, unless such portal is owned by the same person. - (iv) Restriction on manufacture of notified goods: The person opting for the scheme should not be a manufacturer of certain goods as are notified in this regard.
 However, there is no restriction in case the person is engaged in trading of such goods.